What are the VAT implications for Imports and Exports in the UAE? Could VAT open up revenue generating opportunities for the Logistics industry?

 When assessing the type of supply provided by logistics companies for VAT, it should be noted that the international transport of goods is a zero-rated supply which means no VAT is charged on its service but input VAT can be recovered.
 These services include transport relating services for goods from a location in the UAE to a location outside the UAE, this transport would include the transport through the UAE and services supplied during the supply of transport services such as a handling fee.
 Finally, for exports outside the GCC VAT implementing states to be considered zero-rated, the following conditions must be met: if the goods are physically exported outside the GCC or kept in a customs suspension regime within three months of the date of supply and the supplier has kept proper official or commercial evidence of export; for indirect exports where the overseas customer arranges for the collection of the goods from the supplier in the UAE, who the sports the goods himself or via an agent.

 If the goods are physically exported outside the GCC or kept in a customs suspension regime within three months of the date of supply by the overseas customer and the overseas customer has given proper official or commercial evidence of export to the supplier in the UAE without using or altering the goods between the time of supply and time of export and such goods are not transferred by a passenger or crew member of an aircraft or ship then such export will also be zero-rated.

-Clearly, there are a number of moving parts in the export and import process which logistics companies must understand and be able to apply.
+There are many moving parts in the export and import process that logistics companies must understand and be able to apply.
 Those who are first to market with this expertise will find an additional source of revenue providing this service.